darash-desai/evolver/README.md

       temperature: 37
       od: 12
       end:
+        triggers:
+          - property: time
-        time: 1440
+            trigger: 1440
 ```

 ## `experiment.{stage}.temperature`

 Specifies the temperature setpoint for the vial in degrees celcius.
 The eVOLVER employs a PID feedback control loop to reach this setpoint.
-This property can either take a scalar value or an object that specifies additional on/off triggers.
+This property can either take a scalar value or on object that specifies an array of triggers (see #triggers) and an optional default value for when the stage starts.

 ### Example: Constant scalar setpoint